StanfordLegion/regent-lang.org/tutorial/04_logical_regions.md

 end
 {% endhighlight %}

-Index spaces can be created from multi-dimensional index types.
+Multi-dimensional index spaces can be created from multi-dimensional index types.
 In this case, the extent specifies the upper-rectangular corner of a bounding box, and the offset shifts the box by the specified amount.
 The offset is zero by default.
 Some examples are shown below:

 {% highlight regent %}
 var is1 = ispace(int1d, 10) -- [0, 1, ...
 9]